roryl/handlebars.lucee/README.md

 ```

 ###Manual Jar Installation
-If Handlebars.lucee cannot finish the installation, copy the file java/rhino-1.7R4.jar from this repository to the servlet container jar library.
+If Handlebars.lucee cannot finish the installation, or is returning the error "Rhino isn't on the classpath", copy the file java/rhino-1.7R4.jar from this repository to the servlet container jar library.
 The other Java files do not need to be copied, they are loaded dynamically by Lucee without issue.

 ####CommandBox Servler Container Library
 On windows, put the rhino-1.7R4.jar file here: